ironhack-labs/lab-es6-promises/README.md

 ## Bonus 2

-Using `promise.all` display the cooking steps to make Brussels Sprouts in the correct order.
+Using `Promise.all` display the cooking steps to make Brussels Sprouts in the correct order.

 After the last step, you should display an additional `<li>` with the text: `Brussels sprouts are ready!`.